NUWCDIVNPT/stig-manager/docs/_build/html/_sources/reference/index.rst.txt

             * - Full
               - Can review any Asset/STIG in the Collection.
             * - Manage
               - Everything in the "Full" level.
 Can Add/Remove Assets, STIGs, and Users.
+Optionally responsible for "Accepting" and "Rejecting" reviews from evaluators.
             * - Owner
               - Everything in the "Manage" level.
 Can Delete the Collection.
-Responsible for "Accepting" reviews from evaluators.
+Responsible for "Accepting"  and "Rejecting" reviews from evaluators.

         * In order to be useful, Users with Restricted access to a Collection must be assigned specific STIGs on specific Assets using the "Restricted User access list..." button in the Grants panel toolbar.

         Users can also be given one of 2 **Privileges** on the STIG Manager system.
-These privileges are administered in Keycloak through the assignment of User Roles:
+These privileges can be administered in your Authentication Provider (such as Keycloak) through the assignment of User Roles:
             * Collection Creator: Gives the User the ability to create their own Collections in STIG Manager.
             * Administrator: Gives the user Administrative access to STIG Manager via the "Administration" node of the Nav Tree.
 The Administrator Privilege allows the User to: